-Rajandrea Sethi is a Full Professor in the Department of Environment, Land and Infrastructure Engineering (DIATI) of the Polytechnic University of Torino (Politecnico di Torino).
-He graduated with honors in Environmental Engineering at the Politecnico di Torino where he obtained his Ph.D. in Environmental Geoengineering in 2004.
+Rajandrea Sethi is Full Professor at the Department of Environment, Land and Infrastructure Engineering (DIATI) of the Polytechnic University of Turin (Politecnico di Torino).
+He graduated with honours in Environmental Engineering at Politecnico di Torino where he obtained his Ph.D. in Environmental Geoengineering in 2004.

-He teaches at the course of Groundwater Engineering and he has thought several courses on aquifer characterisation, contaminant transport and modelling, aquifer remediation, fluid dynamics at national and international institutions.
+Prof. Sethi teaches the course of Groundwater Engineering and he has thought several courses on environmental characterization, contaminant transport and modelling, aquifer remediation, fluid dynamics climate change and negative technologies at national and international institutions.

 He has supervised more than 100 M.Sc. and 13 Ph.D. students.
 He serves as an Associate Editor of Water Resources Research and he is author of more than 70 journal articles and of the textbooks: “Ingegneria degli Acquiferi”, “Groundwater Engineering” – both published by Springer – and “Nanomaterials for the Detection and Removal of Wastewater Pollutants” published by Elsevier.
 His Scopus H-index is 25 (29 on Scholar).